-Lexapro contains the active substance escitalopram.
 Lexapro belongs to a group of antidepressants called selective serotonin reuptake inhibitors (SSRIs).
 These medicines act on the serotonin-system in the brain by increasing the serotonin level.
-Disturbances in the serotonin-system are considered an important factor in the development of depression and related diseases.
+Disturbances in the serotonin-system are considered an important factor in the development of depression and related